ustaxcourt/ef-cms/docs/how-we-work.md

 - **Daily design sync** — this meeting is a time to solution functionality, demo in-progress work with the team and review new wireframes
 - **Daily standup**

+### Weekly

+- **Stakeholder meeting** — on Mondays and Fridays, we review the current project status with stakeholders at the Court and discuss the schedule of large releases that need off-hours deployments

 ### Bi-weekly